microsoft/ebpf-for-windows/docs/GettingStarted.md

 2. ```msbuild /m /p:Configuration=Debug /p:Platform=x64 ebpf-for-windows.sln```

 ### Building using Visual Studio IDE
-1. Open ebpf-for-windows.sln
+1. Open `ebpf-for-windows.sln`
 2. Switch to debug / x64
 3. Build solution

 This will build the following binaries:

-* ebpfcore.sys: The kernel-mode execution context in which eBPF programs run.
+* `ebpfcore.sys`: The kernel-mode execution context in which eBPF programs run.
-* netebpfext.sys: The kernel-mode extension for WFP hooks.
+* `netebpfext.sys`: The kernel-mode extension for WFP hooks.
-* ebpfapi.dll: A user-mode shared library exposing APIs for apps to call to perform operations such as loading eBPF programs.
+* `ebpfapi.dll`: A user-mode shared library exposing APIs for apps to call to perform operations such as loading eBPF programs.
-* ebpfnetsh.dll: A plugin for the Windows netsh.exe command line tool that provides eBPF command line utility functionality.
+* `ebpfnetsh.dll`: A plugin for the Windows netsh.exe command line tool that provides eBPF command line utility functionality.
-* ebpfsvc.exe: A user-mode service that verifies and loads an eBPF program in the execution context.
+* `ebpfsvc.exe`: A user-mode service that verifies and loads an eBPF program in the execution context.
-* unit_tests.exe: A collection of tests using the Catch framework.
+* `unit_tests.exe`: A collection of tests using the Catch framework.
 These tests are also run as part of the Github CI/CD so should always pass.
-* ebpf_client.exe: A collection of program verification tests that exercises the RPC channel from client to ebpfsvc.
+* `ebpf_client.exe`: A collection of program verification tests that exercises the RPC channel from client to ebpfsvc.
                    These tests are also run as part of the Github CI/CD so should always pass.
-* api_test.exe: A collection of tests that exercises eBPF user mode APIs.
+* `api_test.exe`: A collection of tests that exercises eBPF user mode APIs.
 This requires EbpSvc service to be running, and EbpCore and NetEbpfExt drivers to be loaded.
-* sample_ebpf_ext.sys: A sample eBPF extension driver that implements a test hook (for a test program type) and test helper functions.
+* `sample_ebpf_ext.sys`: A sample eBPF extension driver that implements a test hook (for a test program type) and test helper functions.
-* sample_ext_app.exe : A sample application for testing the sample extension driver.
+* `sample_ext_app.exe`: A sample application for testing the sample extension driver.
-* xdp_tests.exe : Application for testing various XDP functionalities.
+* `xdp_tests.exe`: Application for testing various XDP functionalities.
 This requires the EbpSvc service to be running, and the EbpCore and NetEbpfExt drivers to be loaded on a remote system to test.

 and a few binaries just used for demo'ing eBPF functionality, as in the demo walkthrough discussed below:

-* dnsflood.exe: A utility to send 0-byte DNS packets, to illustrate a case that the sample walkthrough uses eBPF to defend against.
+* `dnsflood.exe`: A utility to send 0-byte DNS packets, to illustrate a case that the sample walkthrough uses eBPF to defend against.
-* port_leak.exe: A "buggy" utility to illustrate the effect of an app that leaks ports.
+* `port_leak.exe`: A "buggy" utility to illustrate the effect of an app that leaks ports.
-* port_quota.exe: A sample utility to illustrate using eBPF to manage port quotas to defend against port_leak.exe and similar "buggy" apps.
+* `port_quota.exe`: A sample utility to illustrate using eBPF to manage port quotas to defend against `port_leak.exe` and similar "buggy" apps.

 ## Installing eBPF for Windows

 Windows requires that one of the following criteria be met prior to loading a driver:
-a.
-Driver is signed using a certificate that chains up to the Microsoft code signing root (aka a production signed driver).
+1. Driver is signed using a certificate that chains up to the Microsoft code signing root (aka a production signed driver).
-b.
-The OS is booted with a kernel debugger attached.
+2. The OS is booted with a kernel debugger attached.
-c.
-The OS is running in [test-signing mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), the [driver is test signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/test-signing-a-driver-through-an-embedded-signature) and the [test certificate is installed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/installing-test-certificates).
+3. The OS is running in [test-signing mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), the [driver is test signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/test-signing-a-driver-through-an-embedded-signature) and the [test certificate is installed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/installing-test-certificates).

 Since the binaries built above are not signed by Microsoft, they will only work on a machine with a kernel debugger (KD) attached and running, or test signing is enabled.
 (It is expected that official